jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (h) in the Commissioner's opinion the applicant has not provided sufficient information in relation to the application after the Commissioner has requested further information; or
   (i) in the Commissioner's opinion it would be unreasonable to make a ruling in view of the resources available to the Commissioner; or
   (j) the application for the ruling would require the Commissioner to form an opinion as to a generally accepted accounting practice.
-(4A) Subsection (4)﻿(a) does not apply if the application for the ruling relates to how either sections GC 6 to GC 14 or YD 5 of the Income Tax Act 2007 applies, or would apply, to the person applying for the ruling and to the arrangement, whether a single or a recurring arrangement, for which the ruling is sought.
+(4A) Subsection (4)﻿(a) does not apply if the application for the ruling relates to how either sections GC 6 to GC 19 or YD 5 of the Income Tax Act 2007 applies, or would apply, to the person applying for the ruling and to the arrangement, whether a single or a recurring arrangement, for which the ruling is sought.
+(4B) In this section and sections 91EA to 91ED, 91EH, and 91EI, a reference to an arrangement is ignored for the purposes of a ruling by the Commissioner under section 91CB on the status of a person, item, or matter.
 (5) The Commissioner may not, before 1 April 1996 or such other date as may be specified by the Governor-General by Order in Council for the purposes of this subsection, make a private ruling on an arrangement if that arrangement was entered into before the date on which the Commissioner received the application for the ruling.
 (6)